davidruvolo51/shinytutorials/src/pages/tutorials/listbox-component/index.md

 #### getValue

-To make the value of the listbox component accessible in the Shiny server, the `getValue` will look for the list item that has the ARIA attribute `aria-selected` and return its value.
+To make the value of the listbox component accessible in the Shiny server, the `getValue` method will return the value of select option.
+This is done by finding list item with the ARIA attribute `aria-selected` and return its value.
+This attribute is added by the function `updateInput`, which will be described shortly.

 ```js